Antibiotic Rash Identification: Is it a True Allergy or Something Else?

 This kind of rash usually clears on its own or can be treated with over-the-counter medications.

-What Are the Treatment Options for an Amoxicillin Rash?
+What are the Treatment Options for an Amoxicillin Rash?

 There are different ways to treat an amoxicillin rash, but the treatment you require will depend on what’s causing your rash.